 Continuation of a stay that takes or is expected to take longer than one year (second and third years of stay) requires prior written approval (which must be applied for at least two months before the end of the first year) from ZEM.
 The application should state the reasons why the stay is necessary, the accommodation class and an indication of the expected duration of the continued stay.
 In individual cases, the medical advisor may request access to the treatment plan.
 An admission checklist must be available that reflects the long-term indication.
-Such a checklist for continued stay at an institution is available on zem.nl/downloads.
+Such a checklist for continued stay at an institution is available on www.zem.nl/polisvoorwaaden.

-In the event that you wish to engage a care provider with whom we have not concluded a contract, please see Article 1.5 of these policy conditions.
+Are you using the services of a care contractor with whom we have not concluded a contract?
+Please see Article 1.5 of these policy conditions.